joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 ## Step 1: Authenticate

 Below is the script for authentication, in which we have the following:

-•A class named Authenticaton
+* A class named Authenticaton
-•Under the class we have defined 2 functions oget_jsessionid oget_token
+* Under the class we have defined 2 functions
+* get_jsessionid
+* get_token

 ```code
 vim vmanage_auth.py